 TO VISIT

-Cervignano, is the largest town of the lower Friuli and natural crossroads between Italy, Austria and Eastern countries with a very large railway interchange center.
+Cervignano, is the largest town in lower Friuli and a natural crossroads between Italy, Austria and Eastern countries with a very large railway interchange centre.

-Villa Chiozza, the residence of the scientist and entrepreneur from Trieste Luigi Chiozza, who transformed the land surrounding the estate, into a vast 22 hectares English-style botanical park.
+Villa Chiozza, home of the Triestine scientist and entrepreneur Luigi Chiozza , who transformed the land surrounding the estate into a vast English-style botanical park of 22 hectares.

-Click here to download a guide of Cervignano
+Click here to download a guide to Cervignano

-Collio is that “DOC”area with a Controlled Designation of Origin that extends through the northern hilly belt of Gorizia province, close to the state border with Slovenia, which includes about 1,400 hectares of specialized vineyards.
+Collio is the controlled designation of origin area that stretches across the northern hilly strip of the province of Gorizia, close to the state border with Slovenia, encompassing around 1,400 hectares of specialised vineyards.

-The ideal soil for viticulture has favored since ancient times the cultivation of grapevine, introduced in the area already in pre-Roman times and subsequently spread in the times of the ancient Roman Empire.
+The ideal soil for wine-growing has favoured the cultivation of vines since ancient times, introduced in the area as early as pre-Roman times and later spreading during the times of the ancient Roman Empire.

-Known and sought-after Wines from immemorial time in the ancient courts of Europe, and particularly at the ancient courts of the Serenissima Republic and at the Habsburg imperial court that fought over these districts for a long time.
+Wines known and sought after since time immemorial by the ancient courts of Europe, and particularly of the Serenissima Republic and the Habsburg imperial court that long contested these lands.

-Modern viticulture was born in Collio in the second half of the last century, with the introduction of valuable varieties of French and German wine grapes, which replaced some old local vines of lesser interest.
+Modern viticulture was born in Collio in the second half of the last century with the last century with the introduction of prized French and German wine grape varieties, which replaced some old local varieties of lesser interest.

-A decisive step for the viticulture of Collio is represented by the Decree of the President of the Republic of 24 May 1968 which recognize the designation of controlled origin of these wines.
+A decisive step for viticulture in Collio is represented by the Decree of the President of the Republic of 24 May 1968 with which, these wines were recognised as Denominazione di Origine Controllata.

 ISONZO